Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Experiment Design

 \subsubsection{Incentives}

 Authors earn a fixed participation fee of \$15 for participating in this study and completing all the tasks.
 Note, authors receive this payment irrespective of their abstracts being accepted by the reviewers or not.
 Using the methodology of economics experiments, we additionally incentivize the participants to receive a bonus pay of \$15 if a randomly selected abstract out of the three edited abstracts receives at least two Accept decisions from the reviewers.
 Authors also receive a bonus for their answers in the confidence questions, respectively, according to their submitted confidence levels.
-For example, if an author marks 20 on the slider for the edited abstract and it receives at least two Accept decisions from the reviewers, the authors earn a bonus of \$0.20.
+E.g., if an author marks 20 on the slider for the edited abstract and it receives at least two Accept decisions from the reviewers, the authors earn a bonus of \$0.20.
 An author can receive a maximum of \$0.50 from each of the confidence questions.

 To encourage genuine effort and careful editing, our incentive structure followed conventions from experimental economics, where performance-contingent rewards are known to elicit higher attention and task quality \citep{smith1982microeconomic,camerer1999effects}.
 The fixed participation fee ensured baseline engagement, while performance-based bonuses motivated authors to produce edits that improved clarity and persuasiveness rather than completing the task superficially \citep{abeler2011reference}.
-A small confidence-based bonus further encouraged accurate self-assessment, helping us interpret reported confidence as a meaningful behavioral signal \citep{offerman2009truth}.
-Together, these mechanisms help maintain data quality and internal validity while aligning with best practices in incentive-aligned experimental and crowd-sourcing studies \citep{horton2010labor,mason2009financial}.
+This helps us maintain data quality and internal validity while aligning with best practices in incentive-aligned experimental and crowd-sourcing studies \citep{horton2010labor,mason2009financial}.
+We do not design confidence questions to be an incentive-compatible belief elicitation.
+Instead, our bonus serves as a small, performance-contingent incentive to increase effort.
+Since the acceptance is probabilistic, overstating confidence without producing a high-quality edit does not increase expected payoffs.

 In total, an author could earn a guaranteed amount of \$15, with the possibility of an additional maximum bonus reward of \$16.50 (i.e., a maximum total of \$31.50).
 The authors were paid after the completion of the study.
 After completing all three tasks, the participation fee was immediately transferred to the authors.
 For the bonus, the computer randomly selected one edited abstract out of the three that the authors submitted for the hypothetical conference set-up, and the authors were informed that they would be paid their bonus based on the reviewer's decisions for the selected abstract.
 The average and median time taken for this task were both 1 hour and 8 minutes; our payments justify the stipulated hourly rates on Prolific.